Cameron PSMember since:9-April-2021

-I started with Tamiya kit cars in the 1980's and returned to the hobby in 2020.
 In 1985 my best friend in 4th grade elementary school and I discovered Tamiya RC cars.
-I was 10 and noticed the local hobby shop I frequented in Connecticut carried them.
+I noticed the local hobby shop I frequented in Connecticut carried them.

 In the spring of 1986 we managed to coordinate our savings and March birthdays around this new activity.
 Soon we were both hard at work building, repairing, and upgrading our first kits.
 My Grasshopper endlessly raced his Hornet around back yards and found terrains.

 The next five years up to high school I put most of my spare time and resources into Tamiya RC cars.
 Each year coinciding with spring I saved and used my birthday for RC cars and parts.
-By 1991 I had four cars.
+By 1991 I had a few cars.

-The stores near me only carried a handful of kits to see, but they often had parts bags for many other ones around at the time.
+The hobby shop near me only carried a handful of kits, but they often had parts bags for many others.
 The little pictures of the kits on these parts bags were the only way to see what was out there beyond what the store carried.
-I was captivated by what the details in these simple illustrations revealed about the real life model.
-Instead of collecting kits, I collected these tags and sold or traded the parts.
+I was captivated by the details in these simple illustrations.